welkinhealth/slate/source/app_frontend_api.html.md

-# Welkin Apps Overview

-Welkin Apps can be embedded into the Welkin experience to augment the features available natively in Welkin.
-These apps are developed separately and displayed within an iFrame inside Welkin's Care Staff interface.
-Welkin Apps have access to all the data stored within Welkin via the [Data API](https://developers.welkinhealth.com/#overview)

 # Apps API Overview
 The Welkin Apps Frontend API enables Welkin and an embedded App to communicate and call functions on each other.
 This tight integration allows for a seamless experience across areas of Welkin functionality.
 For example, an App needs to be able to tell Welkin to make visible the iFrame containing the App or to transition Welkin to a specific patient's profile.
 An App also needs to be informed when its parent page is updated.